Super secure

 We recommend that you wear a helmet.

-Rules of conduct for skiers and snowboarders
+Rules for safety for all skiers and snowboarders

 Every skier and snowboarder must behave in a manner that does not endanger or cause damage to others.